Army Men: Operation Green: Gameplay

 The player fights the tan army men soldiers in the game.

 The player controls a green army men soldier fighting by themselves against the tan army men in their territory.
 The game tasks the player with completing objectives.
 There are four different tasks the game assigns the player: search and rescue, search and destroy, delivery, and escort missions.
 The search and rescue missions task players with finding an item or person on the map and then bringing them back to the player's base.
 Search and destroy involves destroying a specified target to end the level.
 Both delivery and escort require the player to protect an object, vehicle, or person and bring them safely to a specific area on the map.

 Army Men: Operation Green contains 15 levels that are set in 5 different climate environments.
 Although the game has a top-down perspective, the player controls their green army men character like they would in a first-person shooter.
 The player must fight through a mass of enemies using a variety of weapons to complete their objectives, and then move onto the next level.
 The weapons include a standard handgun, bazooka, grenade, flamethrower, knife, and a minesweeper; the game allows players to cycle through weapons they have picked up with the "Select" button.
-IGN's Craig Harris noted the gameplay's similarity to the Army Mens Game Boy Color games.
+IGNs Craig Harris noted the gameplay's similarity to the Army Mens Game Boy Color games.
 In order to save progress through the game's 15 levels, the game uses a password system instead of a normal save game system.